LillianHo5/LillianHo5/README.md

 ### 🔍: About Me:
 I am a second year at UC San Diego studying computer science!
-- 🌱 I'm currently learning several languages, including HTML/CSS/JavaScript, Kotlin, and Python, as well as frameworks/libraries, including React.js
+- 🌱 I'm currently learning several languages, including TypeScript, Python, and SQL as well as frameworks/libraries, including React.js and Svelte
-- 🕐 In my free time, I enjoy hiking, spending time with family and friends, playing rhythm games, and knitting
+- 🕐 In my free time, I enjoy hiking, spending time with family and friends, playing rhythm games, and knitting.
-- 🌟 Fun fact: I love <a href="https://smiski.com/e/smiski/" target="_blank">Smiskis</a>
+- 🌟 Fun fact: I love <a href="https://smiski.com/e/smiski/" target="_blank">Smiskis</a>!
+I currently have 26 in my collection.

 ### Reach me at:
 <div id="badges">